Review by Frank Plowright

 ‘There’s Something Under my Bed’ is disappointing from Joe Harris, skating far too close to Monsters Inc for comfort and the attempted humour doesn’t ever move the plot far enough away.
 Neither does it fit very well with the atmosphere established for B.P.R.D., and Adam Pollina wouldn’t draw the series again.

 The concluding strip is only ten pages, written by series creator Mike Mignola and illustrated by Cam Stewart in the most traditional style in the book, which is no slight.
 It’s a slim tale of a zombie outbreak, detailing the sad fate of tyrant Yegor Kurya and involving the entire team.
 They’re also all on hand for the opening feature, with Mignola among the several credited with writing it, along with artist Michael Avon Oeming and Miles Gunter.
-It’s a touching story of excess in Venice, and is the closest in style to Mignola’s own work on the associated Hellboy.
+It’s a touching story of excess in Venice, and is the closest in style to Mignola’s own work on the associated Hellboy (sample art).